paddycarver/blog/content/_index.md

   attrlink = "https://www.aliwalkerphoto.com"
 +++

 My name’s Paddy.
-I live in Richland, Washington with my [husband](https://twitter.com/carver_ethan "Ethan’s Twitter") and [our puppy](https://twitter.com/RoxyThePuppy "Roxy’s Twitter").
+I live in Tri-Cities, Washington with my [husband](https://twitter.com/carver_ethan "Ethan’s Twitter") and [our puppy](https://twitter.com/RoxyThePuppy "Roxy’s Twitter").
 I write software, give [talks](/talks "Past talks"), and inflict my [opinions](/posts "My blog posts") on anyone who will listen.

 I believe software engineers have a responsibility to their users, and that we have a responsibility to not make things that will do harm.